swiss-ai-center/a-guide-to-mlops/docs/advanced-concepts/train-the-model-on-a-kubernetes-cluster-with-cml/index.md

 ### Update the CI/CD configuration file

-You'll now update the CI/CD configuration file to start a runner on the Kubernetes cluster with the help of CML.
-Using the labels defined previously, you'll be able to start the training of the model on the node with the GPU.
+You will now update the CI/CD configuration file to start a runner on the Kubernetes cluster with the help of CML.
+Using the labels defined previously, you will be able to start the training of the model on the node with the GPU.

 === ":simple-github: GitHub"